 If you have a website with a mix of static and dynamic assets, it is best to take a hybrid approach to get the best performance.

-An alternative is to use two CDN endpoints.
-One with DSA to deliver dynamic assets, and another endpoint with a static optimization type, such as general web delivery, to delivery cacheable assets.
-In order to accomplish this alternative, you will modify your webpage URLs to link directly to the asset on the CDN endpoint you plan to use.
+Alternatively, you can use two CDN endpoints: one endpoint optimized with DSA to deliver dynamic assets and another endpoint optimized with a static optimization type, such as general web delivery, to delivery cacheable assets.
+Modify your webpage URLs to link directly to the asset on the CDN endpoint you plan to use.

-You can find an example here on how to use controllers in an ASP.NET web application to serve content through a specific CDN URL, see Serve content from controller actions through Azure CDN.
+For an example about how to use controllers in an ASP.NET web application to serve content through a specific CDN URL, see Serve content from controller actions through Azure CDN.